ChristophSchmidl/books/README.md

 - [ ] Mastering Python for Finance: Implement advanced state-of-the-art financial statistical applications using Python, 2nd Edition by **James Ma Weiming**
 - [ ] Test-Driven Development with Python: Obey the Testing Goat: Using Django, Selenium, and JavaScript by **Harry Percival**
 - [ ] Becoming a Better Programmer: A Handbook for People Who Care About Code by **Pete Goodliffe**
+- [ ] The Art of Readable Code: Simple and Practical Techniques for Writing Better Code by **Dustin Boswell and Trevor Foucher**

 ## Game Development